perceptimatic/faetarspeech/index.md

 ### Tracks

-Participants in the **Constrained ASR track** may not use any external resources beyond the training data, including pre-trained acoustic models, language models, or the unlabelled portion of the Faetar challenge data set.
+1. **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
+May not use any external resources beyond the **train** set.
+No external pre-trained acoustic models or language models are allowed.
+The unlabelled portion of the Faetar challenge data set is not allowed either.

+The three other tracks are not mutually exclusive:

-- **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages.
+2. **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages.
-- **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data.
+3. **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data.
 Participants focus on finding the most effective way to make use of it.
-- **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
-Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.**
+4. **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
+Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.*

 ###  Criteria for judging submissions